PDP-10/its/README.md

 `SHUTDOWN COMPLETE`, it's safe to stop the emulator.

 ITS can optionally use some additional peripheral devices.
-To attach a simulated GT40 graphics terminal, type `./start gt40` when booting ITS.
+To attach a simulated GT40 graphics terminal, type `./start gt40`.
+If you run the KA10 emulator, you can use the Knight TV raster display by typing `./start tv11 tvcon`.
+On a TV, type <kbd>F1</kbd> instead of <kbd>Control-Z</kbd>.

 To install your personal user files, add a subdirectory under `user` with your files inside.
 They will be copied to ITS.
 The directory